Podcast Episode 33:

 Your good credit can be affected by inaccurate credit reporting.
-Even a small, bogus claim reported to Equifax or Trans Union may give you major grief even if you have a good track record and a fabulous credit rating.
+Even a small, bogus claim reported to Equifax or Trans Union may give you major grief, staining your good track record and fabulous credit rating.
 This podcast and blog post tell the tale of a client whose credit rating was sullied with a mere $200 claim.

 My client was angry when he called me; I could practically see the smoke coming out of his ears.
 His bank was giving him a hard time over refinancing an already-owned property.
 Here’s the background.

 A few years ago he got a call from a collection agency who said that he owed ABC Company $200.
 His response, “I don’t owe ABC Company any money.
 This sounds a little bit familiar, but I dealt with XYZ Company so I’m not sure exactly what you’re talking about.
 I can’t pay you unless you send me a contract or an invoice or something that proves I owe the money.”

 The collection company didn’t send anything and he didn’t hear from them again.
 My client thinks about this and says to himself, “oh well, even if they reported me to the credit agencies, this will be off my credit record in two years.”
 Big note here: check your facts.
 Talk to a credit expert to find out how long items stay.
 Don’t trust hearsay.